creatissimo/otto-market-api/docs/Api/AvailabilityV1Api.md

 availabilityV1GetDeliveryInformationBySKU($authorization, $sku): \OpenAPI\Client\Model\ProductDeliveryInformationResponseDTOAvailabilityV1
 ```

-get product delivery information for a SKU
+Get product delivery information for a SKU

 This GET API endpoint is to get a shipping profile id and processing time for given sku